When Is It Time To Get Children’s Eyes Tested?

 Please keep in mind that these are the minimum recommended frequency of eye exams for those at low risk.
 Your children’s optometrist will be better able to recommend how frequently to have your children’s eyes examined.

-Here are several warning signs your child may need glasses or warrant the attention of a children’s optometrist.
+Here are several warning signs your child may need prescription eyeglasses or warrant the attention of a children’s optometrist.
 If your child:

 - Squints